-Click a question below to see the answer or download the All-Star Awards Terms and Conditions for all rules and restrictions.
+Click a question below to see the answer or download the Scholastic 180 Student Awards Awards Terms and Conditions for all rules and restrictions.

 The All-Star Awards are now split into two phases: a Qualifying Round and a Finalist Round.

-Judges will select twenty-four (24) Finalists (six per READ 180 Stage; and six System 44) to submit additional information for the Finalist Round.
+Judges will select thirty (30) Finalists (six per READ 180 Stage; six System 44; and six MATH 180) to submit additional information for the Finalist Round.

 Finalists have the choice to submit a Written or Video Entry.

 The deadline for the Qualifying Round is March 6, 2015.

 If selected for the Finalist Round, the deadline is March 31, 2015.